pymoso/PyMOSO/README.md

 ### Reference
 If you use this software for work leading to publications, please cite the article in which R-PERLE and R-MinRLE were proposed:

-Cooper K, Hunter SR, Nagaraj K (2018) Bi-objective simulation optimization on integer lattices using the epsilon-constraint method in a retrospective approximation framework http://www.optimization-online.org/DB_HTML/2018/06/6649.html.
+Cooper K, Hunter SR, Nagaraj K (2018) Bi-objective simulation optimization on integer lattices using the epsilon-constraint method in a retrospective approximation framework. http://www.optimization-online.org/DB_HTML/2018/06/6649.html.

 ### Install from source
 1. Install Python 3.7+ from https://www.python.org/.
 You should be able to type `python` and `pip` into the terminal.
 Depending on your system it may be `python3` and `pip3` instead.
 If you are using the `python3` command, the command to upgrade pip is